Matanriba/EDEA_Frontend_Exam/README.md

 What I learned:
 React using hooks is much simpler to write and much more readable - no classes used here!

+Notes:
+1. Player does not autoplay - after endless reading I found that most players are blocked by modern browsers from auto-playing music/videos.

 How to run:

 1. npm i